hexalang/Hexa/docs/reference.md

 Identifiers can contain alphanumeric characters and underscores `_`.
 They must start with a *lowercase* letter or underscore.

 Unicode characters are not allowed.
-Only latin alphabet is supported, with numbers and underscores.
+Only Latin alphabet is supported, with numbers and underscores.

 ```hexa
 var myVariable = 1 // Type is inferred